runemadsen/runemadsen-2012/writings/printing-code/lecture-form.md

 Simple Forms in Processing
 --------------------------

 When we have the format in place we can place shapes in it.
 With color difference we can create anything from simple to very complicated shapes.
 By playing around with these shapes, you can create meaning.

-Processing ships with the simple rect(), ellipse() and triangle() functions.
+You all know the simple drawing functions in Processing: rect(), ellipse() and triangle().

-The rectangle is a mastodon.
+The rectangle is very solid and recognizable.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/rect_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/rect.jpg" />

-Notice how the circle appears smaller than the rectangle, even though they have equal dimensions.
+The circle is smooth, and appears smaller than the rectangle, even though they have equal dimensions.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/circle_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/circle.jpg" />

-The triangle is one of the simplest polygons possible.
+The triangle has movement, and is one of the simplest polygons possible.

 <img src="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/triangle_small.jpg" data-slideshow="http://runemadsen-2012.s3.amazonaws.com/printing-code-2012/form/triangle.jpg" />

 These shapes already provide a range of expressions, and you need to chose them wisely as they all have a distinct style.
-Everything is design.

 A rectangle is used to streamline the packaging for a carton for dictating machines, conveying technology.